-In this week's video we will show you how to change the Level Sensor Settings on the Cougar Systems Elite Level Control Panel.
+In this week's video we will show you the exterior features of the Cougar Systems Elite Sump Pump Control Panel.

 High-rise buildings present multiple challenges for water distribution due to the high pressures required to reach the top of the building.
 The high pressures in the lower levels of the building cause high-pressure drops across Pressure Reducing Valves (PRVs), over 100 PSI or more, creating the potential for cavitation within the valves.

 Pressure Reducing Valve (PRV) Stations are an important component of a water-distribution system in a commercial building.
 The 2015 Uniform Plumbing Code Section 608.2 states that PRVs are required at any point where the system static pressure exceeds 80 PSI.
 Typically, this applies to mid- and high-rise buildings when the pressure boost required at the ground floor to serve the upper floors in the building is over 80 PSI.
 When designing a PRV Station, you must consider the station pressure drop, water flow, and safety devices.